Get Your Employment Arbitration Case Packet — File in Canonsburg Without a Lawyer

 The arbitration hearing was scheduled for December 15, 2023 at the Canonsburg Arbitration Center.
 Over two grueling days, both parties presented witnesses.
 Sarah’s direct supervisor testified that her termination was sudden and came despite recent positive performance reviews, supporting her position that the company sought to cut costs more than follow contractual obligations.

 After careful review, Judge Marconi delivered her ruling on January 10, 2024.
-She found in favor of Sarah Whitman, concluding that the severance clause was ambiguous and that company actions had deviated from past practices.
+She found in favor of the claimant, concluding that the severance clause was ambiguous and that company actions had deviated from past practices.
 The arbitrator ordered Keystone Manufacturing to pay Sarah $7,800—close to her full demand—covering unpaid severance and accrued vacation days.
 Additionally, Keystone was directed to revise their employee handbook to explicitly clarify severance policies within 60 days.

 This dispute underscored a reality in Canonsburg’s blue-collar workplaces: employment relationships hinge not only on contracts but on trust and transparent communication.
 Arbitration, often seen as a private, less formal alternative to court, here became a crucial battleground ensuring those principles aren’t lost amid corporate downsizing.